InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/alchemy.md

 #### Communion with Celestial Beings

 After entering the Dream Level 3, it is possible to commune directly with the Celestial Beings.
 Such communion is commonly known as Darshan Siddhi, and makes you a prophet in your own right.
-It is advisable to not to attempt to contact an extra dimensional or Outer being at this point.

 The Celestial beings may request that you perform penances or even some form of (often personal) sacrifice